 diagnosis <- diagnose_design(pretest_posttest_design, sims = 25)

-## Warning: We recommend you choose a higher number of simulations than 25 for the ## top level of simulation.
+## Warning: We recommend you choose a number of simulations higher than 30.